griffithlab/pVACtools/docs/pvacview/custom_module/custom_upload.rst

 The feature chosen to group by will allow users to explore candidates that are simliar to one another in a separate table.
-For example, to mimic the pVACseq module users could choose to group by variant.
+For example, to mimic the pVACseq module, users could choose to group by variant.

 The order of the candidates in each grouping is determined by the numeric feature chosen to sort by.
 For example, candidates within the pVACseq module are sorted by tier.